wildfish/crispy-forms-gds/README.rst

 Project Information
 ===================

-Crispy Forms GDS is a community tool of the GOV.UK Design System.
+Crispy Forms GDS is a community supported tool of the GOV.UK Design System.
 The Design System team is not responsible for it and cannot support you with using it.
 Contact Wildfish Ltd. directly if you need help or you want to request a feature.
+The easiest way to do this is to open an issue at our GitHub repository.

 * Documentation: https://ebird-checklists.readthedocs.io/en/latest/
 * Issues: https://github.com/wildfish/crispy-forms-gds/issues